-Most kids like playing in sand, even if some of us parents prefer to not have to deal with it in our car etc afterwards!
+Most young kids like playing in sand, even if most of us parents prefer to not have to deal with it in our car etc afterwards!
 I know my kids can still easily spend a good hour or two at the beach playing in the sand – building sand castles and collecting shells.

 1Cabarita Park Beach, Cabarita